 Upon receipt of your complaint, a copy will be sent to the chiropractor with instructions to respond in writing.
 The Board's Investigator will review your complaint and the doctor's response.
 The Board Investigator may contact you for an interview for additional information or clarification.
 Once the Board Investigator completes their investigation, your complaint will be placed on a future agenda for the Board to review and determine what action, if any, is necessary.
 You will be notified of the Board’s meeting date, time, and location and are encouraged to attend and discuss the complaint with the Board.

-Please note the Board does not have jurisdiction over the following issues: Billing or fee disputes (the amount a chiropractor charges for services), personality conflicts, bedside manner or rudeness of practitioners and or their staff, business or contract disputes, and employment matters or disputes.
+Please note that the Board does not have jurisdiction over the following issues: billing or fee disputes (the amount a chiropractor charges for services), personality conflicts, bedside manners or rudeness of practitioners and/or their staff, business or contract disputes, and employment matters or disputes.

 Frequently Asked Questions about Complaints and Board Investigations